 The FDA Bad Ad Program and Prescription Drug Promotion

-This self-paced Web education course is designed to raise awareness among health care professionals (HCPs) about prescription drug promotion that may be misleading and educates HCPs about how to easily report these problems to FDA's Office of Prescription Drug Promotion.
+This continuing education (CE) Web education course is designed to raise awareness among health care professionals (HCPs) about prescription drug promotion that may be misleading and educates HCPs about how to easily report these problems to FDA's Office of Prescription Drug Promotion.

 This educational program is designed to help consumers from adolescence to adulthood understand and use the Drug Facts label to choose over-the-counter medicines and use them safely.